Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 Why is `psa_crypto_driver_key_derivation_get_input_bytes` a copy, rather than giving a pointer?

 The main reason is to avoid complex buffer ownership.
 A driver entry point does not own memory after the entry point return.
 This is generally necessary because an API function does not own memory after the entry point returns.
-In the case of key derivation inputs, this could be relaxed because the driver entry point is making callbacks to the core: these functions could return a pointer that is valid until the driver entry point, which would allow the driver to process the data immediately (e.g. hash it rather than copy it).
+In the case of key derivation inputs, this could be relaxed because the driver entry point is making callbacks to the core: these functions could return a pointer that is valid until the driver entry point returns, which would allow the driver to process the data immediately (e.g. hash it rather than copy it).

 ### Partial computations in drivers